MME83/inoxoft-course/inoxoft-task10/readme.md

 - send email with login&ActionToken(for change pass) when admin create new user|admin account
 - send email with login when user register new account
 - send email with action token when user reseting his password
+5. Images:
+- upload image to s3 bucket AWS when creating new building and set image location in DB

 ```